holgerjs/documentation/Test_AWS_Session_Manager.md

 This finishes the networking part.
 The full terraform configuration can be found within the [network.tf](network.tf) file.

-## Create EC2 Instances for Testing
+## Creating EC2 Instances for Testing

 For testing purposes one Windows and one Linux instance will be deployed so that both, SSH and RDP access through AWS Session Manager can be tested.
 Once both instances were created, the following resources are deployed: